pmoorman/double/content/careers/all-round-marketing-consultant.md

 ### Requirements

-- At least 3 full-time years of experience as a copywriter or marketing content specialist
+- At least 3 full-time years of experience as a (growth) marketer
 - You’re a great prioritiser and thrive in a market that requires you to be sharp, committed, and knowledgeable.
 - You enjoy working autonomously and have a strong sense of ownership
-- Excellent oral and written communication skills in English (other languages are a plus):
+- Excellent oral and written communication skills in English
-- A basic to good understanding of the following skills:
+- A basic to good understanding of the following skills and an expert in one or some of them (preferably one of the first three):

 1. Marketing automation
 2. Paid advertising
-3. Data analysis and analytics
-4. Customer onboarding optimisation
+3. Copywriting
-5. A/B-testing & high tempo experimentation
+4. A/B-testing & high tempo experimentation
+5. Customer onboarding optimisation
+6. Sales
+7. Data analysis and analytics
-6. Basic coding
+8. Basic coding
-7. Video editing
+9. Video editing
-8. General design skills
+10. General design skills

 <br />